ibm-cloud-architecture/refarch-ml-ops/README.md

 ### How to get Started with this Starter Kit<a class="anchor" id="ml-ops-get-started">

 + If you have some environment of Cloud Pak For Data start with that.
 Or get your access to free edition of [Cloud Pak For Data Experience](https://www.ibm.com/cloud/paks/experiences/cloud-pak-for-data) cluster
-+ Go to Projects folder of this Repository.
++ Go to Projects folder of this Repository (refarch-ml-ops/Projects).
 Select the Project you want to use.
 Start with the project with Auto AI as that can help you establish an end to end flow in few Hrs. *Right now we have 1 project using Auto AI.
 We are adding more projects soon.*
 + Go to Supporting Assets folder of this Repository.
 There you would get other relevant documentations that may beneeded by you for ML Ops